Mars-1114/cs-portfolio/2024 Autumn-2025 Spring - CS Project (game)/README.md

 - Usage of many programs (Unity, Blender, MatLab, etc.)

 ## Improvements
+- Using Evaluation metrics to the detection method can make the result more convincing.
 - The game can be extended to VR to enhance the playing experience.
 - Find a way to replace the hand tracker to reduce the playing cost.
 - Use machine learning models to improve the program's ability to detect main melody.